Skip to main content

 • You have set up an Oculus developer account

-• Your Oculus app installed on your test device
+• Your Oculus app is installed on your test device

 For more information about setting up a development environment refer to the Oculus developer site.